arunkp1986/SniP/README.md

       2.6 **BENCH_NAME:** Provide the name of benchmark.
 In our example benchmark case, set it to **pthread_merge_sort**.

       2.7 **BENCH_ARGS:** If your benchmark program requires some command line arguments, please add them in the form of space separated single string.
-If bechmark program does not need any argument, you may set it with empty string.
+If bechmark program does not need any argument, you may set it with empty string. **pthread_merge_sort** does not take any arguments.

       You may refer to man page of **execlp** in Linux to gain more information on **BENCH PATH, NAME, ARGS** arguments.